Custom Search

-Last week, I went to Washington DC on personal business.
-I stayed at the Marriott Hotel on Woodley Road off Connecticut Avenue.
+Last week, I went to Washington, DC on personal business.
+I stayed at the Marriott Hotel, on Woodley Road, off Connecticut Avenue.

 The Association of Pakistani-American doctors, APPNA, was holding its annual get-together at the hotel.
 Hundreds of doctors of Pakistani origin from all over the US, along with their families, had descended upon the hotel.
 They do this thing once every year in different cities.

 Khalid Hasan, in one of his columns, describes APPNA gatherings as mela-i-mawaishiaan (cattle show).
-Even though the impact, initially, is a bit overwhelming, I don’t quite agree with Khalid Hasan’s description.
-On the contrary, I quickly got over the initial impact and started enjoying the energy and dynamics of the scene.
+Even though the impact, initially, is a bit overwhelming, but I don’t quite agree with Khalid Hasan’s description.
+On the contrary, after the initial “shock and aweâ€, I started enjoying the energy and diversity of the scene.

-Among the many helpful signs installed in the lobby that directed the guests to different areas and meeting rooms there was one indicating the timings of the 5 daily prayers.
+Among the many helpful signs installed in the lobby to direct the delegates to different areas of the hotel and meeting rooms, there was also one indicating the timings of the five daily prayers.
+Presence of religion in the hotel was palpable.

-Aitzaz Ahsan was heard in pin-drop silence and received a standing ovation from the audience both before and after his speech.
-He was even hailed as “Obama of Pakistan!” by someone in the audience.
+Aitzaz Ahsan was heard in pin-drop silence and received a standing ovation from the audience, both before and after his speech.
+He was even hailed as “Obama of Pakistan!†by someone in the audience.

 Mr. Haqqani is a smart man.
-He speaks well and writes well.
-I have heard him speak on TV and he always impressed me with clarity of his thought and coherence of his speech.
-He has written a great book, Between Mosque and Military, which, according to Stephen Cohen, is ” brilliantly researched and written book that should be required reading for anyone who wishes to understand this increasingly important state.”
-But on stage, in front of a crowd, Mr. Haqqani looked and acted more like a fighter rooster.
-He would try to put down his “opponents” with a sharp rebuttal or repartee.
-This technique might have won him points in a school debate but did not win many friends among the APPNA doctors in the hall.
+He speaks and writes well.
+I have heard him speak on TV and was always impressed by his clarity of thought and coherence of speech.
+He has written a great book, Between Mosque and Military, which, according to Stephen Cohen, is â€brilliantly researched and written book that should be required reading for anyone who wishes to understand this increasingly important state.†But on stage, in front of a crowd, Mr. Haqqani looked and acted more like a fighter rooster.
+He would try to put down his “opponents†with a sharp rebuttal or repartee.
+This technique might win him points in a school debate but did not win many friends among the APPNA doctors in the hall.

 I checked out of the hotel a day before the APPNA mela ended.

-I was going up to my room to collect my luggage.
-When I got into the elevator there were already a few, ‘non-Pakistanis’ (Americans or Europeans) in it.
+While going up to my room to collect my luggage, I entered an elevator, which already had some people (apparently Americans or Europeans) going up.
 Just when the doors of the elevator began to close, an exuberant Pakistani mother, in her colorful dress, accompanied by 3 or 4 excited kids, ranging in age from about 7 to 12 or 13, rushed in.
-We squeezed ourselves and pulled in our tummies to accommodate the woman and the kids.
-When everyone was in and had pushed his/her destination-floor buttons (the children having pushed more than one buttons) the doors closed, and that usual awkward silence fell in the elevator.
-The mother broke the silence by loudly asking the children in Enlgish, like a schoolteacher would ask a class, “hey, let’s sing Pakistani national anthem”.
+We squeezed ourselves and pulled our tummies in to accommodate the woman and the kids.
+When everyone was in, and had pushed his/her floor buttons (the children having pushed more than one) the doors closed, and that usual awkward silence fell in the elevator.
+The mother broke the silence by loudly asking the children in English, like a schoolteacher would ask a class, “hey, let’s sing Pakistani national anthemâ€.
 The children bashfully looked at their mother with question marks on their faces.
 They didn’t seem to think it was a great idea to sing in such a closed space with strangers around.
 But the mother wasn’t deterred.
-Like the conductor of a choir, with one hand raised, she raised piped up with a full-throated ‘Paaak sar zameeen shadbaad … The children simply stared at their toes in embarrassment.
+Like the conductor of a choir, with one hand raised, she piped up with a full-throated ‘Paaak sar zameeen shadbaad … The children simply stared at their toes in embarrassment.
 The strangers in the elevator, more perplexed than bemused, slipped out of the elevator at the first stop.
 I listened to her solo performance in silence.
 Had she not been so out of tune I would have possibly joined her.

-I guess patriotism, like nostalgia, affects you at odd times and at odd places.
+I guess patriotism, like nostalgia, affects you at odd times — and at odd places.

 Photos for this post are by the author himself and the full collection can be seen here